-The Review's own data contradicts its assertion that "The percentage of people treated with hormones who subsequently detransition remains unknown." (p 33) In its an audit of 3,306 patient records from its Gender Identity Service, the Review reports that "< 10 patients detransitioned back to their [birth-registered] gender." (p 168) This is a "detransition" rate of 0.3%.
+The Review's own data contradicts its assertion that "The percentage of people treated with hormones who subsequently detransition remains unknown." (p 33) In its an audit of 3,306 patient records from the UK Gender Identity Service, the Review reports that "< 10 patients detransitioned back to their [birth-registered] gender." (p 168) This is a "detransition" rate of 0.3%.

 The Review's data is consistent with robust, long-term studies on regret, medication discontinuation and re-identification with birth-assigned sex.
 Amongst 882 youth with gender dysphoria in the Netherlands who received puberty suppression, 1% discontinued this medication due to resolution of gender dysphoria.
-Amongst 720 youth in the Netherlands with gender dysphoria who received puberty suppression and gender-affirming hormones, 98% continued
+Amongst 720 youth in the Netherlands with gender dysphoria who received puberty-pausing medication and gender-affirming hormones, 98% continued gender-affirming hormone treatment as adults.
+Among 196 youth receiving care in Western Australia's Gender Diversity Service, 1% who received gender-affirming medications re-identified with their birth-assigned sex.
+These studies report findings in well-resourced, nationalized health systems where insurance lapses are rare and care is reliably accessible.
+These studies could have been systematically analyzed by the Review, but they were not.